3 Entropy

 As \(P\) is discrete \(H(P)\) is bounded below by 0.
 Furthermore, it is also bounded above by \(\log K\) (cf. Example 6.1).
 Hence for a categorical distribution \(P\) with \(K\) categories we have \[ 0 \leq H(P) \leq \log K \] The maximum is achieved for the discrete uniform distribution (Example 3.9) and the minimum for a concentrated categorical distribution (Example 3.10).

-Example 3.9 Entropy for the discrete uniform distribution \(U_K\):
+Example 3.9 Entropy of the discrete uniform distribution \(U_K\):

 Let \(p_1=p_2= \ldots = p_K = \frac{1}{K}\).
 Then \[H(U_K) = - \sum_{k=1}^{K}\log\left(\frac{1}{K}\right)\, \frac{1}{K} = \log K\]

-Note that \(\log K\) is the largest value the Shannon entropy can assume with \(K\) classes (cf. Example 6.1) and indicates maximum spread of probability mass.
+Note that \(\log K\) is the largest value the Shannon-Gibbs entropy can assume with \(K\) classes (cf. Example 6.1) and indicates maximum spread of probability mass.

-Example 3.10 Entropy for a categorical distribution with concentrated probability mass:
+Example 3.10 Entropy of a categorical distribution with concentrated probability mass:

-Note that 0 is the smallest value that Shannon entropy can assume and that it corresponds to maximum concentration of probability mass.
+Note that 0 is the smallest value that Shannon-Gibbs entropy can assume and that it corresponds to maximum concentration of probability mass.

 Example 3.11 Differential entropy of the normal distribution: